 Created by Facebook engineers, “Presto” is a massively scalable, open-source, distributed query machine that enables fast interactive analysis of vastly large data sets.
 Running exclusively in memory, Presto can run simple queries on Hadoop in a few milliseconds, while more complex queries take only a few minutes.
 Shown to be more than seven times more efficient on the CPU than Hive, Presto can merge multi-source data into a single query, thus providing analytics across an entire organization.

 Running interactive analytic queries on data sources ranging from gigabytes to hundreds of petabytes is a main use case for Presto—a tool that has transformed the Hadoop ecosystem.

-As big data gets bigger and technology continues to advance, more tools with Dr. Seuss sounding names will no doubt be developed to meet future big data demands.
+As big data gets bigger and technology continues to advance, more big data processing tools with Dr. Seuss sounding names will no doubt be developed to meet future big data demands.